State Court Bar Admission

 Middle East Practice

 Connecticut Bar Association; criminal law practice group

-Western New England College School of Law, magna cum laude
+J.D. with magna cum laude from Western New England College School of Law

 After clerking for U.S. District Court Judge T. Emmet Clarie in 1990, Robert served for more than 14 years as an Assistant United States Attorney in the U.S. Department of Justice.
 As a federal prosecutor, Mr. Appleton held several senior roles in the Department, leading numerous high profile corruption, international money laundering, terrorist financing, complex fraud and racketeering cases - acting as lead or sole counsel in more than 30 jury trials, and handling more than 20 appeals before the U.S. Circuit of Appeals for the Second Circuit.

 In the U.S. Attorney's Office, Mr. Appleton led the DOJ's export controls, OFAC, National Security and trade prosecutions; served as lead counsel in one of the largest international money laundering cases; lead counsel in the first major prosecution of an terrorist financier; and lead counsel in one of the largest accounting fraud cases brought by DOJ, as well as several public corruption, international arms, and national racketeering cases.